HarithraS/PRODIGYWD/README.md

 Welcome to my GitHub profile!
-Here you'll find a collection of projects showcasing my skills and accomplishments during my internship at Prodigy Info Tech.
+Here you'll find a collection of projects showcasing my skills and accomplishments during my internship at Prodigy InfoTech.
 Below are the projects I've worked on:

 **Interactive Navigation Menu**